- National Statistic: yes

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

-Assessing coherence of the data in Public service productivity: Total, UK is difficult as there are currently no comparable measures published.
+Assessing coherence of the data in Public Service Productivity: Total, UK 2020 is difficult as there are currently no comparable measures published.
 We convert some source data from financial year to calendar year and aggregate results to a UK level, which makes it difficult to make comparisons at a country level.
 Service areas are also defined by Classification of the Functions of Government (COFOG) rather than administrative department or devolved administration.
-The different methodology developed for healthcare and education and the "output=inputs" treatment of three service areas (police, defence and other), means that direct comparisons between service areas should not be made.
+The different methodology developed for healthcare and education and the "output-equals-inputs" treatment of several service areas (police, defence, SSA, and other), means that some direct comparisons between service areas should not be made.

 Finally, in instances where the data are available for all four countries of the UK, there may be slight variations in definitions or reporting conventions that introduce additional, largely unquantifiable effects on our estimates.